 Another great route to take from the capital Ljubljana is towards the coast.
 On this journey, you will be able to see two of the most fascinating Slovenian caves, Postojna and Skocjan.

 PS: It is forbidden to touch the interior of the caves.
-Even though many tourists don’t respect this rule, you should know that by touching it, you completely stop the stalagmites, stalactites, and speleothems to grow.
-A process that has been going on for millions of years is completely suspended by a second of negligence.
+Even though many tourists don’t respect this rule, you should know that by touching it, you completely stop the stalagmites, stalactites, and speleothems from growing.
+A process that has been going on for millions of years is entirely suspended by a second of negligence.

-After visiting Postojna, there are other unmissable attraction just 9 km away, the Predjama Castle.
+After visiting Postojna, there is another unmissable attraction just 9 km away, the Predjama Castle.
 This is an XIII century castle built within a 123m high rock.
 Yes, within!
 It’s the only one of its kind in the whole world!
 There are audio-guided visits available, and it’s definitely worth going.

 After that, it’s time to cycle to the second cave on the route.
-The Skocjan Cave is smaller and much less crowded, though equally interesting.
-This cave stands out by the river which flows inside it, adding to an even more dramatic experience.
+The Skocjan Cave is smaller and much less crowded, though equally impressive.
+This cave stands out by the river that flows inside it, adding an even more dramatic experience.

 When Is The Best Time For Cycling In Slovenia?